DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 ## Installation
 This is an Owlmod, made using the Unity template supplied by Owlcat.
 Currently the game has a bug that prevents Owlmods from working.
 To fix this, you ***must*** install the Unity Mod Manager-based mod [MicroPatches](https://github.com/microsoftenator2022/MicroPatches/releases) by microsoftenator2022.
 You can install it manually or via [ModFinder](https://www.nexusmods.com/warhammer40kroguetrader/mods/146).

+Use [ModFinder](https://www.nexusmods.com/warhammer40kroguetrader/mods/146) to install the mod automagically.

-To install this mod, first make sure you have run the game at least once.
+Alternatively, to install the mod manually, first make sure you have run the game at least once.
 Download the archive and extract it into:

-%LocalAppData%Low\Owlcat Games\Warhammer 40000 Rogue Trader\Modifications\
+`%userprofile%\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\Modifications\`

 Each Owlmod needs to be in its own sub-folder in the Modifications folder.

 Afterwards, you need to edit OwlcatModificationManagerSettings.json in the base Warhammer 40000 Rogue Trader folder in a text editor (Notepad++ recommended).
 It should look something like this: